NajibHos/najibhos/README.md

 ## About Me

-- 🔭 Currently working on: Idea Tracker App with React and AppWrite
+- 🔭 Currently working on: EasyNote - A note taking app built with React, React Quill and Appwrite
-- 🌱 Learning: TypeScript
+- 🌱 Learning: React 19 and TypeScript
 - 👯 I’m looking to collaborate on: N/A
 - 🤔 Ask me about: React Projects
 - 💬 How to reach me on instagram: @najib__hos